hendrixthecoder/doodleflow/README.md

 ## Description
 Drawing Collaboration App built with NextJS for UI, Firebase for Auth, TypeScript for type safety, and WebSockets for Real-time drawing updates.

+## Usage

+1. **Sign Up:**
+   - Create an account.
+2. **Start Drawing:**
+   - Initiate your canvas, pick tools, and unleash your creativity.

+3. **Share Your Board:**
+   - Invite friends or colleagues to join and collaborate in real-time once they sign in.

+4. **Collaborate Instantly:**
+   - Experience the thrill as changes are shared instantly.

+5. **Save Your Creations:**
+   - Save and revisit collaborative masterpieces.

+6. **Repeat the Joy:**
+    - Create new boards and keep the joy of collaboration alive.

 ## Technology Stack

 - **NextJS for UI:** Leveraging the power of React, NextJS provides a smooth and efficient user interface for seamless drawing collaboration.